prandeamus/timonel-py/Protocol.md

 ## Sequence diagrams

-I'm using mermaid for this, and it will be interesting to see if it renders as anything meaningful in GitHub.
+I'm using mermaid for sequence diagrams.
+These are not processed natively by GitHub, so if you see no pictures below, try installed a browser extension such as "Github + Mermaid".

 ### DeleteApplication()